lbulendev/HeartChart/README.md

 # HeartChart
-This is a sample app using 'bluetooth' (BLE)
+This is a project with 2 sample apps using 'bluetooth' (BLE) (1 for iOS and 1 for Android).

+Below is a screenshot of the iOS app.
+I added Google and Facebook login buttonsas part of an interview discussion.

+Notes about the iPhone project
 <ol>
 <li>I added 'Beets BLU' bluetooth library (obj-c) to a swift project
 <li>It detects a paired 'Beets' Heart monitor and tracks the heart rate